|Parks||Centers & Pools||Activities||Reservations & Permits||Projects & Planning||A - Z Index|

 Photo by Ken Holmes

-The Sand Point Historic District is divided between three institutions.
-Seattle Parks owns the majority land and buildings within the district and offers office space to a variety of non-profit arts, civic, environmental and sports organizations.
+Warren G. Magnuson Park is divided between three institutions.
+Seattle Parks owns the majority land and buildings within the park and rent office and other spaces to a variety of non-profit civic, arts, environmental, athletic and recreational organizations.
 The University of Washington owns land and five buildings which support educational programs.
 Solid Ground manages low-income and transitional homeless housing in six buildings.
-Bringing these institutions and tenants together in one place helps to enrich the programs available to the community, and provides needed office and meeting space for the organizations.
+Bringing these institutions and tenants together in one place creates a vibrant mix of programs and facilities available to the community, and provides a home for these organizations.

 For Seattle Parks owned buildings call 206-684-4218 for information about office space for non-profit and community groups.